osg-htc/docs/docs/data/install-hadoop-2-0-0.md

 \***NOTE the GratiaReporting rpm has not yet been migrated to the new osg repos and this section is subject to change.
 Please skip this section until this warning goes away or request Nebraska to host your reports**

+!!! note
-<span class="twiki-macro NOTE"></span> The Hadoop Storage Reports may be installed on any node that has access to a local Gratia Collector
+    The Hadoop Storage Reports may be installed on any node that has access to a local Gratia Collector

 The Hadoop storage reports provides a daily report on the status and usage of your SE.
 This serves as a handy tool for both site administrators and site executives.
 An example report is copied at the end of this guide.